 A segment of agriculture that has experienced a huge growth in Somerset County is the “locally grown and produced” items.
 Many products are available in the various farmers’ markets around the county and an array of local markets and stores.
 Besides the huge array of produce, meats, flowers, cheeses and other fresh products at these markets, there are now a growing number of jarred and canned products, such as green beans, beets, barbecue sauces, jellies, salsas, honey spreads, and more; the list continues to grow by the day.
 Also included in area markets are organic products as well as products grown and produced by the Amish community.

 If Somerset County is known for one product, it would be maple syrup.
 Generations of maple syrup producers still use traditional methods to produce some of the finest maple syrup in the country, and maple syrup sales exceed $1 million annually.
 The maple season is celebrated each spring during the Pennsylvania Maple Festival in Meyersdale.

 Residents of Somerset County know the greatness that comes from working together.
 We know that no farm is tended by a single set of hands, no factory is built by just one person, and no town is made without others to give it the essential element of connection that makes it our home.
-The Somerset County Economic Development Council (SCEDC) believes in the value of collaborative effort to build a strong, diverse economy supported by vibrant and engaged communities.
+We believe in the value of collaborative effort to build a strong, diverse economy supported by vibrant and engaged communities.

 Close to a million bicyclists are drawn annually to the Great Allegheny Passage, part of the 334-mile rails-to-trails project connecting Pittsburgh to Washington, D.C., and named by National Geographic’s travel editors as one of the top 10 places in the world to visit in the fall.